Powers of Attorney

-Every Michigan estate plan should include a Financial Power of Attorney, a Medical Power of Attorney, and a HIPAA Authorization.
+Every Michigan estate plan should include the following Powers of Attorney; a Financial Power of Attorney, a Medical Power of Attorney, and a HIPAA Authorization.

 A Financial Power of Attorney ("FPOA") (a/k/a a Durable Power of Attorney) is a document in which you empower someone to handle your financial affairs during your lifetime, but that does not specify how the affairs are to be handled like a Living Trust does.
 It can be drafted to become effective upon your incapacity or upon signing, whichever you choose.
 You can modify or revoke a FPOA if you are still competent.

 The FPOA can help avoid the need to initiate Conservatorship probate proceedings.
 It should be tailored to address your particular needs.
 For instance, an FPOA drafted for a senior may need to include trust creation powers, as well as gifting and transfer provisions necessary to facilitate Medicaid eligibility.

 A Patient Advocate Designation ("PAD") (a/k/a a Durable Power of Attorney for Health Care or a Medical Power of Attorney) is Michigan's version of an "advance medical directive."
 The PAD permits you to designate a person, called your "advocate", to make medical decisions on your behalf, if you no longer can, without seeking a Guardianship through the probate court.

 The PAD allows you to direct what types of medical treatment you will receive, including whether to withdraw life support, in case of incurable illness or injury.
 You can modify or revoke a PAD if you are still competent.
 It should also indicate whether you also want your advocate to have authority to handle mental health decisions, and because of changes in Michigan's organ donation law in 2003, should express your wishes regarding organ donation.